-- • We will have you complete our Lost Pet / Stray form that is posted in the hospital in case we get calls.
-Also, this form will help you to be prepared with pertinent information when you contact the local Police Department, i.e., where the stray was found, etc.
+- We will have you complete our Lost Pet / Stray form that is posted in the hospital in case we get calls.
+Also, this form will help you to be prepared with pertinent information when you contact the local Police Department, for example, about where the stray was found, etc.

 This is what a veterinarian CAN do:

 - Check the animal for a microchip.

 - If the animal is injured, the animal hospital will stabilize the stray and call the Humane Society.